12 May Highlander Cat

 My Highlander Personality

-Although I may have the appearance of a wild cat, I am actually a gentle giant.
+Although I may have the appearance of a wild cat, Highlander cats are actually gentle giants.
 My ears are hugely indicative of my personality, since fanciers share that my disposition is more of a clown than a savage feline.
 Playing, showing off crazy antics and good old goofing around are at the top of my daily checklist.

 I love company and will let my human companions know that I’m up for play as soon as they arrive.
 I’ll even rush to greet people at the doorstep to initiate a game of tag or simply exhibit how high I can jump.

-Unlike other cat breeds that can be a bit aloof, I am very sociable and like to mingle with other pets.
+Unlike other cat breeds that can be a bit aloof, Highlanders are very sociable and like to mingle with other pets.
 I also don’t have difficulty adjusting to new people and environments.

 Oh, and I’m safe to keep around younger children since I m very patient and not prone to use my claws when startled or handled roughly.